Your Complete Guide to Biodiversity Net Gain: Metrics, Plans and Costs

 Ideally, the corresponding local planning authority will be looking for you to demonstrate biodiversity net gain ‘on-site’.
 The exact mechanisms you can use to achieve this will then depend on all sorts of things including – but in no way limited to – location, condition and past and present habitats.
 But, generally speaking, factors like planting or seeding native tree and shrub species, allowing wildflowers to flower, and managing eutrophication (an over-abundance of nutrients – common on many urban development sites) will go a long way towards enhancing biodiversity.

 In some circumstances, however, significantly enhancing the biodiversity gain of a site simply isn’t possible.
 It doesn’t necessarily mean that it is the end of the road for your development, as it doesn’t automatically mean that your planning permission will be refused by the relevant planning authority.
-Instead, the local authority will take a close look at your planning application and may still grant planning consent if you are able to deliver sufficient biodiversity net gain in the form of off-site habitat enhancement.
+Instead, the local authority will take a close look at your planning application and may still grant it if you are able to deliver sufficient biodiversity net gain in the form of off-site habitat enhancement.
 It is worth noting that the local planning authority does not have to deliver this off-site net gain with their land.
 As the developer, the net gain is technically your responsibility, even if it requires the purchase of more land to facilitate your compensatory or mitigation measures.

 To give a dramatically simplified example: if your site had a pre-development biodiversity value consisting of 100 biodiversity units, to satisfy your planning obligation to the local authority under the Environment Act 2021, you would need a post-development score of at least 110.
+For anyone who is left with no choice but to take an approach to development that involves biodiversity offsets, gov.uk now offers more than just a first glance of how metrics assign the value of a site through guidance on credit prices.

-It is also worth considering that, by involving an ecological consultant at the design stage and having them present in the right places of the planning process, the likelihood of you needing to deliver net gain in the form of off-site enhancements to achieve the aims of mandatory biodiversity net gain will be significantly reduced, if not entirely eliminated.
+It is also worth considering that, by involving an ecological consultant at the design stage and having them present in the right places of the planning process, the likelihood of you needing to deliver net gain in the form of off-site enhancements to achieve the aims of mandatory biodiversity net gain will be significantly reduced if not entirely eliminated.

 Do I Need to Deliver Biodiversity Net Gain?